Many or all companies we feature compensate us. Compensation and editorial research influence how products appear on a page.

 • Full-service financial institution

-If you’re looking for an unsecured personal loan, you often need a credit score of at least 650.
-The deposit timeline is quick once you’re approved, and customers receive funds within one or two business days.
-An origination fee applies when you apply for the loan, and repayment terms range from one to five years.
+The deposit timeline is quick once you’re approved: Customers receive funds within one or two business days.
+Origination fees apply, and repayment terms range from one to five years.

 How to get a personal loan from a community bank

-Once you’re ready to begin the search for a personal loan from a local bank, here’s what you need to do.
+Once you’re ready to begin the search for a personal loan from a local bank, here’s what you need to do:

 2. Contact the bank about loan terms: Once you find a suitable bank, contact your local branch.
 You might ask about repayment terms, fees, and interest rates.
 With community banks, you may need to visit the branch in person.